oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/update3.md

 1. Wait for the roll to complete.

-   Now that you've applied a domain resource with an updated image, the operator will automatically rerun the domain's introspector job in order to generate a new domain home, and then will restart ('roll') each of the domain's pods so that they use the new domain home and the new image.
+   Now that you've applied a Domain YAML file with an updated image, the operator will automatically rerun the domain's introspector job in order to generate a new domain home, and then will restart ('roll') each of the domain's pods so that they use the new domain home and the new image.
 You'll need to wait for this roll to complete before you can verify that the new image and its associated new application have been deployed.

    - One way to do this is to call `kubectl get pods -n sample-domain1-ns --watch` and wait for the pods to cycle back to their `ready` state.